 Très bon documentaire (quoiqu'un peu agaçant par moments).
 Une véritable histoire qui se déploie selon la meilleure recette : un glanage, entre hasard et providence.
 Juste et touchant, le film est un témoin de toute la stagnation des temps contemporains : rien ne semble avoir vraiment changé, surtout dans le pire.
 3,5/5

-internet itself is a huge, global field of gleaning, with vaguely legal moves in its territory. is it 5 kilos of oysters, is it 7GB of information? what would be poor's hedonism without youtube concerts, pirate flicks and sounds, online galleries and windows cracks?
+internet itself is a huge, global field of gleaning, with vaguely legal moves in its territory. is it 5 kilos of oysters, is it 7GB of information? what would be poor man's hedonism without youtube concerts, pirate flicks and sounds, online galleries and Windows cracks?

 Varda offers up one of her most powerful and intimate essay style documentaries with this mature study of waste, survival, necessity and even aging.
 Over a tight 80 minute runtime she covers a lot of ground which some may find meandering but the message is crystal clear. ' A clock without hands is the kind of thing I like, you don't see time passing. ' 15 years on and just as powerful and moving as first watch.